EDCD/EDDI/VoiceAttack.md

   * {TXT:EDDI docking timed out station} The station at which the docking request has timed out

+### Engineer progressed
+Triggered when you reach a new rank with an engineer.
+To run a command when this event occurs you should create the command with the name ((EDDI engineer progressed))

+Variables set with this events are as follows:

+  * {TXT:EDDI engineer progressed engineer} The name of the engineer with whom you have progressed
+  * {INT:EDDI engineer progressed rank} The rank of your relationship with the engineer

 ### Entered normal space
 Triggered when your ship enters normal space.
 To run a command when this event occurs you should create the command with the name ((EDDI entered normal space))